Donating Yiddish books is simple, it’s easy, it’s tax deductible—and best of all, it’s a mitsve.

-If you need help – or if you’re interested in becoming a zamler yourself – please phone Catherine Madsen at 413-256-4900 x153, or else email her at email@example.com.
+If you need help—or if you’re interested in becoming a zamler yourself—please phone Catherine Madsen, the Center's bibliographer, at 413-256-4900, ext.
+153, or email her at firstname.lastname@example.org.

 Can I donate records?

-We are currently not taking records.
+We do not take records at present.
 If you have records that you want to donate, we suggest that you contact one of the following:

 Florida Atlantic University Libraries